Arts & Crafts Kitchens

 They are made by small companies like Big Chill and Elmira Stove Works.
 Some reproductions are totally convincing.
-Some less so.
+Others less so.
 Modern ranges and wall ovens with 1920s styling are virtually indistinguishable from the original, and fit right into an Arts & Crafts kitchen.
 The differences are apparent only when the appliance is in use and the modern electronic controls and ventilation systems are exposed.

 Hiding & Disguising Appliances

 Hiding works well for dishwashers.
 A panel that looks like the rest of the cabinet doors can be made that is very good at concealing the fact that the "cabinet" is actually a modern dishwasher.
 Generally dishwashers must be designed to accommodate wood panels for this approach to work well.
 Hiding also works for microwaves, which can be built into a cabinet and concealed behind a cabinet door when not in use.

-Refrigerators, however, are more difficult to hide.
+Refrigerators are more difficult to hide.
 But, there are options.

 Using Modern Appliances

 A home kitchen is not a museum.
 It needs first and foremost to be fully functional.
 Style comes in at a distant second.
 If it takes modern appliances to get to full functionality on your remodeling budget, so be it.
 If any of your family, friends or neighbors are offended by your lack of pure historic authenticity, ban them from your kitchen.
-There, problem solved.
+There, problem solved — and very inexpensively.

 One big advantage of staying with strictly modern appliances is that they are a lot cheaper.
 Many of the retro-look appliances available on the market cost two or even three times the price of a non-retro-look equivalent appliance.
 So, sacrificing a little authenticity for a leaner budget is, for many homeowners, a sterling idea.

 Small appliances can be more easily integrated into your heritage Arts & Crafts kitchen, simply because there are scads of modern appliances designed to look vintage.
 The iconic Sunbeam ToastMaster automatic toaster has been reproduced in more or less authentic styling by a number of different companies, as has the old Sunbeam MixMaster.

 Coffee makers are a little bit of a problem.
 These things seem to be almost uniformly starkly modern, stainless and glass contraptions.
 But, the one thing you don't want to do is buy a percolator, vintage or otherwise.
 These things make truly terrible coffee.

-There are a few options.
 Kenwood has gotten into the business of making retro-look appliances, and one of its more successful efforts is its coffee makers and espresso machines.
 The Kenwood Mix line of retro appliances includes a coffee emaker that looks like what an coffee maker could have looked like if there had been automatic coffee makers 80 years ago.
 For espresso and cappuccino fans, there is the Kenwood Cafe Retro espresso machine.
 Both in stainless and ten retro colors.